-From a geographical point of view, a market in this model is a compact set in the twodimension Euclidean space.
+From a geographical point of view, a market in this model is a compact set in the two-dimension Euclidean space.
 There are L locations in the market where firms can operate stores.
-These locations are exogenously given and they could be chosen as the set grid points where the grid can be as fine as we want.
-We index locations by l that belongs to the set $\{1, 2, ..., L\}$.
+These locations are a set grid points where the grid can be as fine as we want.
+We index locations by $\ell$ that belongs to the set $\{1, 2, ..., L\}$ .

 There are N potential entrants in the market.
-Each firm takes two decisions: (1) whether to be active or not in the market; and (2) if it decides to be active, it chooses the location of its store.
+Each firm makes two decisions: (1) whether to be active or not in the market; and (2) if it decides to be active, where to open its store.
 Note that Seim does not model multi-store firms.
-Aguirregabiria and Vicentini (2007) present an extension of Seim's model with multi-store firms, endogenous consumer behavior, and dynamics.
+Aguirregabiria and Vicentini (2016) present an extension of Seim's model with multi-store firms, endogenous consumer behavior, and dynamics.

-Let a_i represent the decisions of firm i, such that $a_i \in \{0, 1, ..., L\}$ and $a_i = 0$ represents "no entry", and $a_i = \ell > 0$ represents entry in location l .
+Let $a_i$ represent the decisions of firm i, such that $a_i \in \{0, 1, ..., L\}$ and $a_i = 0$ represents "no entry", and $a_i = \ell > 0$ represents entry in location $\ell$ .

 The profit of not being active in the market is normalized to zero.
-Let $\Pi{i\ell}$ be the profit of firm i if it has a store in location l .
+Let $\Pi{i\ell}$ be the profit of firm i if it has a store in location $\ell$ .
 These profits depend on the store location decisions of the other firms.
-In particular, $\Pi{i\ell}$ declines with the number of other stores "close to" location l .
+In particular, $\Pi{i\ell}$ declines with the number of other stores "close to" location $\ell$ .

-Of course, the specific meaning of being close to location l is key for the implications of this model.
+Of course, the specific meaning of being close to location $\ell$ is key for the implications of this model.
 This should depend on how consumers perceive as close substitutes stores in different locations.
-In principle, if we have data on quantities and prices for the different stores active in this city, we could estimate a demand system that would provide a measures of consumers' transportation costs and of the degree of substitution in demand between stores at different locations.
-That is what Jackie Wang did in his job market paper for the banking industry (Wang, 2010).
-However, for this industry we do not have information on prices and quantities at the store level, and even if we had, stores location decisions may contain useful (and even better) information to identify the degree of competition between stores at different locations.
+In principle, if we have data on quantities and prices for the different stores that are active in this city, we could estimate a demand system that would provide a measures of consumers' transportation costs and of the degree of substitution in demand between stores at different locations.
+Houde (2012) applies this approach to gasoline markets.
+However, for this industry we may not have information on prices and quantities at the store level.
+Fortunately, store location decisions may contain useful (and even better) information for identifying the degree of competition between stores at different locations.

-Seim's specification of the profit function is "semi-structural" in the sense that it does not model explicitly consumer behavior, but it is consistent with the idea that consumers face transportation costs and therefore spatial differentiation (ceteris paribus) can increase profits.
+Seim's specification of the profit function is "semi-structural": it does not model explicitly consumer behavior, but it is consistent with the idea that consumers face transportation costs, and therefore spatial differentiation (ceteris paribus) can increase profits.

-For every location l in the city, Seim defines B rings around the location.
-A first ring of radius d_1 (say half a mile); a second ring of radius $d_2 > d_1$ (say one mile), and so on.
-The profit of a store depends on the number of other stores located within each of the B rings.
-We expect that closer stores should have stronger negative effects on profits.
-The profit function of an active store at location l is:
+For every location $\ell$ in the city, Seim defines B rings around the location: a first ring of radius $d_1$ (say half a mile); a second ring of radius $d_2 > d_1$ (say one mile), and so on.